 - Whole grains: Brown rice, rolled oats, farro, quinoa, brown rice pasta, barley, etc.

-- Healthy fats: Avocados, olive oil, coconut oil, unsweetened coconut, etc.
+- Healthy fats: Avocados, olive oil, unsweetened coconut, etc.

 - Legumes: Peas, chickpeas, lentils, peanuts, black beans, etc.

 - Seeds, nuts and nut butters: Almonds, cashews, macadamia nuts, pumpkin seeds, sunflower seeds, natural peanut butter, tahini, etc.

 - Unsweetened plant-based milks: Coconut milk, almond milk, cashew milk, etc.

 - Spices, herbs and seasonings: Basil, rosemary, turmeric, curry, black pepper, salt, etc.